 At last, click the Build All button.
 This will build all Features added to the update site and create an installable unit that can be used to install the Number Formatter Extension into an KNIME Analytics Platform instance.
 The building of the Update Site might take some time.
 You can review the progress in the bottom right corner of Eclipse.
 After building has finished, you can now point KNIME Analytics Platform to this folder (which now contains a local Update Site) to install the Extension.
 To do so, in KNIME Analytics Platform open the Install New Software... dialog, click on the Add button next to the update site location, on the opening dialog click on Local..., and choose the folder containing the Update Site.
 At last, give the local Update Site a name and click OK.
 Now, you can install the Number Formatter Extension like any other plug-in.

-The above description shows how to manually deploy a new Extension using the Eclipse update site mechanism.
-However, in a real world scenario this process should be done automatically.
-If you think your new node or extension could be valuable for others, KNIME provides the infrastructure to host and automatically deploy your Extension by becoming a Community Contributor and providing a Community Extension.
-This way, your extension will be installable via the Community Extension update site.
-For more information about Community Extensions and how to become a contributor please see the Community section on our website or contact us.

-Option 2: dropin

-The second option is to create a dropin using the Deployable plug-ins and fragments Wizard from within Eclipse.
-A dropin is just a . jar file containing your Extension that is simply put into the Eclipse dropins folder to install it.
+Now that you have a working extension, why not sharing it with the community?
+Take a look at the following guide: Publish Your Extension on KNIME Community Hub Option 2: dropin The second option is to create a dropin using the Deployable plug-ins and fragments Wizard from within Eclipse.
+A dropin is just a .jar file containing your Extension that is simply put into the Eclipse dropins folder to install it.
 To create a dropin containing your Extension, go to File $\rightarrow$ Export $\rightarrow$ Plug-in Development $\rightarrow$ Deployable plug-ins and fragments and click Next.
 The dialog that opens will show a list of deployable plug-ins from your workspace.
 Check the checkbox next to org.knime.examples.numberformatter.
 At the bottom of the dialog you are able to select the export method.
 Choose Directory and supply a path to a folder where you want to export your plugin to.
 At last click Finish.